 Do some background reading to get more acquainted with your topic and help figure out the story you want to tell in your speech.
 Preliminary reading is a great help in developing your main points, as well as identifying useful search terms for future database searching.
 The point is not to start gathering your actual sources -- though you may very well find some along the way -- but to get comfortable with your topic by consulting engaging, easy to understand sources.

-After your outline is roughed out, your job is to find the best sources possible to help you tell that story in a compelling (and credible) way.
-Be sure to pay attention to the number and type of sources required by your professor.
+After you land on an effective organization pattern, your job is to find the best sources possible to help you tell that story in a compelling -- and credible -- way.
+As you begin to gather the best sources, be sure to pay attention to the number and type of sources required by your professor.

 The MJC Library & Learning Center subscribes to roughly 100 databases.
-Listed below are some of our most popular databases; an MJC research librarian will be happy to point you toward the best database(s) for your given topic.
+Listed below are some of our most popular databases; MJC research librarians are happy to point you toward the best database(s) for your given topic.
 A complete list of MJC Databases can be found under the Articles and Databases link on the MJC Library & Learning Center home page.

 DATABASES FOR ALL TOPICS